PatiencePhakathi/AI-Productivity-Assistant/documentation.md

-# Documentation
+# 📄 Documentation

+##  Project Summary
+This project is an AI-powered productivity assistant designed to help automate workplace tasks such as emails, meeting summaries, and task planning.

+---

-## Problem
+## How it works
-People waste time on repetitive tasks.
+- User inputs a request (email, notes, or tasks)
+- AI processes the input using structured prompts
+- AI generates a useful output
+- User applies the result

+---

-## Solution
+##  Features
-AI assistant that automates:
-- Emails
-- Summaries
+- Email Generator
-- Planning
+- Meeting Summarizer

-## Tools Used
-- ChatGPT
+- Task Planner

+---

-## Challenges
+## Limitations
-- Getting accurate responses
+- AI outputs may not always be accurate
-- Prompt design

-## Solutions
+- Requires user verification
-- Improved prompts
+- Depends on quality of prompts

-- Tested multiple outputs
+---

-## Ethical Considerations
+## Impact
-- AI may be biased
-- Users must verify outputs
+Helps improve productivity, save time, and support students and job seekers in daily tasks.